SenseStageTeam/sensestage_documentation/_sensestage-v1/minibee-types/revision-a.md

     - Prepare the Arduino IDE for use with Sense/Stage
 ---

-It was only distributed to those who were somehow involved in the project in 2009/2010.
+This revision was only distributed to those who were somehow involved in the project in 2009/2010.
 The overview of the board is given here for historical reference.

 ![](/img/minibee_revA_annotated2.jpg)